fullsushidev/MyAppTutorial/quickstart/instaling-sdk.md

-Since parse.com won’t update their sdks, we need to download the latest Android SDK from Github.
+Since parse.com won’t update their SDK, we need to download the latest Android SDK from Github.

 ![](/assets/opengradle.gif)